 This means that if we lose them from our waters, they are lost from the world forever.

-Australian sea lions are a type of seal that are native only to our shores.
+Australian sea lions are Australia's only pinniped, native only to our shores.

 Dugongs are shy, elusive marine mammals that depend on healthy seagrass meadows for their diet.